mjtorn/jolla-morse/README.md

 jolla-morse
 ===========

-Ever wanted your text messages imported from your n900?
+Ever wanted your text messages imported from your Nokia n900?
 Using GlogArchive (http://maemo.org/packages/view/glogarchive/)?

 Or maybe you wanted to implement your own conversion using an open-source app that can insert